 A supervised practical learning experience in which students work with children (infant and toddlers or preschool ages) in actual facilities under the direction of certified professional staff.
 Students preparing for the CDA certification will use the field placement to prepare for assessment.
 Students will meet with their instructor on a weekly basis for a seminar.
-Class is not interchangeable, nor will it be substituted for CCT 156.
+Student will be required to complete 180 hours field placement experience in a childcare/pre-school setting.